On fluxbrane polynomials for generalized Melvin-like solutions associated with rank 5 Lie algebras: Introduction

-The functions $H_s$ (so-called ``fluxbrane polynomials'') define a special solution to open Toda chain equations \cite{K,OP} corresponding to simple finite-dimensional Lie algebra $\cal G$ \cite{I-14}.
+The functions $H_s$ (so-called ``fluxbrane polynomials'') describe a special solution to open Toda chain equations \cite{K,OP} which correspond to simple finite-dimensional Lie algebra $\cal G$ \cite{I-14}.

 Here we study the solutions corresponding to Lie algebras of rank $5$.
 We prove some symmetry properties, as well as the so-called duality relations of fluxbrane polynomials.
 The duality relations describe a behaviour of the solutions under the inversion $\rho \to 1/\rho$.
 They can be mathematically understood in terms of the groups of symmetry of Dynkin diagrams for the corresponding Lie algebras.
-In our case these groups of symmetry are either identical ones (for Lie algebras $B_5$, $C_5$) or isomorphic to the group $\mathbb{Z}_2$ (for Lie algebras $A_5$, $D_5$).
+For this work these groups of symmetry are either identical ones (for Lie algebras $B_5$, $C_5$) or isomorphic to the group $\mathbb{Z}_2$ (for Lie algebras $A_5$, $D_5$).
 The duality identities may be used in deriving a $1/\rho$-expansion for solutions at large distances $\rho$.
 The corresponding asymptotic behavior of the solutions is presented.

-The analogous analysis was performed recently for the case of rank-2 Lie algebras: $A_2$, $B_2 = C_2$, $G_2$ in ref. \cite{BolIvas-R2-17}, and for rank-3 Lie algebras $A_3$, $B_3$, $C_3$ in Ref. \cite{BolIvas-R3-18}, for rank-4 non-exceptional Lie algebras $A_4$, $B_4$, $C_4$, $D_4$ in \cite{Bol-Ivas-R4-18,Bol-Ivas-R4-19} and for exceptional Lie algebra $F_4$ in \cite{Bol-Ivas-R4-19}.
+The analogous consideration was performed earlier for the case of Lie algebras of rank $2$: $A_2$, $B_2 = C_2$, $G_2$ in ref. \cite{BolIvas-R2-17}, and for Lie algebras of rank $3$: $A_3$, $B_3$, $C_3$ in ref. \cite{BolIvas-R3-18}, for rank-4 non-exceptional Lie algebras $A_4$, $B_4$, $C_4$, $D_4$ in refs. \cite{Bol-Ivas-R4-18,Bol-Ivas-R4-19} and for exceptional Lie algebra $F_4$ in \cite{Bol-Ivas-R4-19}.
 Also, in ref. \cite{BolIvas-17} the conjecture from ref. \cite{Iflux} was verified for the Lie algebra $E_6$ and certain duality relations for six $E_6$-polynomials were found.